 A .I can’t call myself a saver as I have no savings

-B. I’m a bad saver, I only put money aside when I think about it
+B. I’m a bad saver.
+I only put money aside when I think about it

-A. I’ve got to borrow money from family or friends
+A. Borrow money from family or friends

 - What’s your main financial goal this year?

-A. Pay back my loans
+A. To pay back my loans and debts

 C. Start saving for my children’s future